 - Credit insurers are legally required to have reserves to pay claims.

-- Protect bottom line when trading in a volatile market or uncertain economic period
+- Protect the bottom line when trading in a volatile market or uncertain economic period.

 Level of cover

 - Cover is not limited to a single transaction, as with letters of credit.

 - Releases working capital to invest in other areas of the business or pre-order stock.